mattermost/docs/source/deploy/mobile-app-changelog.md

  - iPhone 5s devices and later with iOS 12.4+ is required.

 ### Bug Fixes
- - Fixed an issue where a crash occured when clicking on **Threads** when a message contained LaTex.
+ - Fixed an issue where a crash occurred when tapping on **Threads** when a message contained LaTex.

 ## 2.9.0 Release
 - Release Date: October 16, 2023